-Kimon Keramidas, Assistant Director for the Digital Media Lab, is responsible for managing the Digital Media Lab as well as working with faculty and students to develop projects through the Lab.
+Kimon Keramidas, Assistant Professor and Director of the Digital Media Lab, is responsible for managing the Digital Media Lab as well as working with faculty and students to develop projects through the Lab.
 Kimon's PhD included research in digital media studies and interactive technology and pedagogy.

 Contact: firstname.lastname@example.org, 212 501 3061.

 David Jaffee, Head of New Media Research, is a professor at the BGC tasked with considering the role of digital media tools in the development of the BGC's academic programs.

 Contact: email@example.com, 212 501 3047.